 GRIEVANCE AND APPEALS

-Students with a grievance should first discuss it with the appropriate faculty member, School Dean and/or Student Services.
-If the grievance remains unresolved, students may appeal to the Chief Operations Officer who may forward the issue to the Academic Advisory Committee to review the matter and to make a recommendation.
+Students with a grievance should first discuss it with the appropriate faculty member, Dean and/or Student Services.
+If the grievance remains unresolved, students may appeal to the Chief Operating Officer who may forward the issue to the Academic Advisory Committee to review the matter and to make a recommendation.
 A copy of the procedures is available upon request.
 After exhausting the above remedies, students may make a final appeal to the State of Maine, Department of Education, 23 State House Station, Augusta, ME 04333 (PH: 207-624-6000) or the Accrediting Commission of Career Schools and Colleges, 2101 Wilson Boulevard, Suite 302, Arlington, VA 22201 (Ph: 703-247-4212).

 NURSING PROGRAM DISCLOSURE

 Please note: The Maine State Board of Nursing may refuse to grant a license to graduates of any Nursing program on the basis of criminal history record information relating to convictions denominated in Title 5, Chapter 341, sub-section 5301 of the Maine Revised Statutes Annotated.